UDISE Plus School Closures & Mergers 2026-27 β Complete Reporting Guide

 What Happens to Teacher Data After Merger

-- Teachers are transferred to the receiving school or other nearby schools
+- The department transfers teachers to the receiving school or other nearby schools

-- In the Teacher Module, their current school is updated to the new school's UDISE code
+- In the Teacher Module, you must update their posting to the new school\'s UDISE code

 - Their PEN number remains the same

-- Their complete service history is preserved - the transfer is just a new entry in their posting history
+- The system preserves their complete service history - the transfer is just a new entry in their posting history

 - Salary and benefits continue without interruption through proper transfer order